AugurProject/augur/README.md

 Please file any bugs or issues related to Augur App as a GitHub issue in the [Augur App](https://github.com/AugurProject/augur-app) repository.
 If your issue is related to Augur Node, use the [Augur Node](https://github.com/AugurProject/augur-app) repository.
 If you have a UI bug or issue to report, use the [Augur Client](https://github.com/AugurProject/augur)  repository.

 Alternatively, you can share feedback or seek help from community members in the [Augur Discord](https://discordapp.com/invite/faud6Fx).

+When filing a bug, it may helpful to include the log file generated Augur App:

+- on Linux: ~/.config/augur/log.log
+- on OS X: ~/Library/Logs/augur/log.log
+- on Windows: %USERPROFILE%\AppData\Roaming\augur\log.log

 ## License